miikanissi/miikanissi.com/content/about.md

 ---
-title: "About me"
+title: "About Me"
 description:
-  "About me: Miika Nissi.
+  "About Me: Miika Nissi.
 I'm a software engineer and a Linux/UNIX enthusiast located in Queens, New York City."
 sitemap:
   changefreq: yearly